 If so, please tell me about it.

 In the decades that snowmobiling still excited me, I eagerly awaited to see the innovations released each year.
 By mentally comparing my folder of snowmobile inventions and thinking of others that must surely exist in the homes of millions of snowmobilers, I was routinely disappointed by what I didn't see.
-I primarily saw minor tweaks and a perennial overemphasis on ever more horsepower and speed, lauded by magazine editors and writers who evidently haven't a clue what they're missing.
+I primarily saw minor tweaks and a perennial overemphasis on ever more horsepower and speed, lauded by magazine editors and writers who evidently don't know what they're missing.
 By seeing their pictures and reading their words, they clearly glorify speed and tacitly suggest that the path to fun is paved with horsepower.
 By glossing over the eyeballs and other body parts rolling down trails, they give a deceptive image of snowmobiling safety, except for a recent issue of one magazine that was filled with a depressing number of snowmobile injury obituaries yet no clarion call for safety.
 If that wouldn't make them wake up, what will?
 Will we ever see a Silent Spring of Snowmobiling?

 Snowmobile magazine editors do many things commendably well, yet every one I've seen doesn't remedy obvious omissions, such as complaining about throttle thumb fatigue yet not measuring and routinely reporting throttle force.
 Or they use nebulous terms to describe ride quality, such as soft, smooth, comfortable, or plush.
 So what is better?
 Smooth or comfortable?
 Soft or plush?
 I graduated in the top 1% of my class in medical school, yet I could never read those subjective terms and know what is best.
 Or editors may try to pull the wool over our eyes by quantitating a subjective assessment, such as ride quality, instead of measuring it.